romeerez/orchid-orm/docs/src/guide/migration-writing.md

   `,
   );

-  // view can accept db.sql with variables in such way: const value = 'some value';
+  // view can accept t.sql with variables in such way: const value = 'some value';
   await db.createView(
     'viewWithVariables',
-    db.sql`
+    t.sql`
       SELECT * FROM a WHERE key = ${value}
     `,
   );